 13. Do I need to do an IELTS exam to get into VET programs?

 To study Business courses you need an IELTS score of 5.5.
 You don't need this exam if you have studied at Lloyds International College in the English course, or if you can produce an English certificate that you have received from an approved/provisionally accredited English college and you achieved Intermediate Level.

 15. Do I need a visa to study in Australia?

 Yes.
 To be granted a student visa you must complete a visa application form, lodge it & pay the visa application charge.
 For more information about student visas please visit www.immi.gov.au

 16. Can I work in Australia while I study?

 Yes.
-International students in Australia on a student visa can apply for permission to work up to 20 hours a week during course time and full-time during vacation periods.
+International students in Australia on a student visa can apply for permission to work up to 40 hours a fortnight (14 days) during course time and full-time during vacation periods.
 Please visit the www.immi.gov.au/students/students/working_while_studying/index.htm page on the Australian Immigration website to find out about conditions for working while studying and how to apply for permission to work.